 What type of accommodation will there be in Phnom Penh?

 For logistical reasons, all students are asked to stay in the same inner city hotel, which provides a discounted rate.
 Being in one location makes group meetings, communication and general logistics much easier.
 Last year this was the 4star Frangipani Royal Palace.
 The hotel is walking distance to the Phnom Penh university campus, the riverside, markets, supermarkets, tourist attractions.
 Students are free to share rooms up to three people.
 If costs are prohibitive students can stay elsewhere, but alternate accommodation must be within walking distance and should be discussed with the course coordinator.

 Yes, a Visa is required for Cambodia.
 It is available online or at the airport for approx $35USD.

 How do you move around in Phnom Penh?

 Travel in the city is largely on foot, Tuk Tuk or PassApp (basic local motorcar fitting 4-5people).
 The course coordinator will assist in arranging tuk tuks/passapps for group travel trips.
 Frangipani Hotel offer an airport transfer.
 Traffic accidents are common so motodup is not recommended.
 Travel around the country is via taxi, private coach, or flight.

 Are any vaccinations required?

 Yes there are vaccinations suggested.
 Please talk your travel doctor for advice.

 What will I eat and drink?

 There is a wide variety of local and western food available, at varying prices.
-It is not recommended to drink tap water and uncooked meats and seafoods should be avoided.
+Please talk to your travel doctor for advice on water and food consumption from a health perspective.